A ripping saxophone, a deep-growling Hammond organ and back beats that you simply can not sit still to.

-Now let The Preacher Men take you back to the time of smoky jazz clubs in Chicago and New York.
+Now let the Preacher Men take you back to the time of smoky bluesclubs in the southern states.

 They are gathered here to convert you to their soulful & funky music!
 So, come on dear beloved brothers & sisters, and join today’s services.
 Amen!

 The album was very well received by the Dutch national press:

 - Best Blues Album of 2018 – Marie-Claire Melzer, Jazzism

 - ‘From the first note onwards it’s a party’ – Jazzenzo

 - ‘‘Blue’ is a piece of diamond of its own kind’ – Jazzflits